Skip to main content

 constructor(

-private validator: PaymentValidator, // Class (mode decides)
+private validator: PaymentValidator, // Class - mocking depends on test mode

-@Inject('STRIPE_API') private stripe: StripeApi, // Token - ALWAYS mocked
+@Inject('STRIPE_API') private stripe: StripeApi, // Token - always mocked

-@Inject('APP_CONFIG') private config: AppConfig // Token - ALWAYS mocked
+@Inject('APP_CONFIG') private config: AppConfig // Token - always mocked

 ) {}